Can supervise: YES

 Conclusions This study demonstrates a >50% reduction in BSI in extremely premature neonates from D3 to 35 following a collaborative quality improvement project to reduce neonatal infection across an NICU network, supported by timely provision of data.

-Foster, JP, Buckmaster, A, Sinclair, L, Lees, S & Guaran, R 2015, 'Nasal continuous positive airway pressure (nCPAP) for term neonates with respiratory distress [Intervention Protocol]', Cochrane Database of Systematic Reviews, no. 11, pp. 1-11.View/Download from: UTS OPUS or Publisher's site
+Foster, JP, Buckmaster, A, Sinclair, L, Lees, S & Guaran, R 2015, 'Nasal continuous positive airway pressure (nCPAP) for term neonates with respiratory distress [Intervention Protocol]', Cochrane Database of Systematic Reviews, no. 11, pp. 1-11.View/Download from: Publisher's site

 This is the protocol for a review and there is no abstract.
 The objectives are as follows: